Fakultät für Philosophie, Wissenschaftstheorie

 - Altruist detection in employee selection

-He has recently organized a workshop on Scientific Computing in the Behavioral Sciences and has served as referee for Advances in Cognitive Psychology; American Journal of Psychology; Cognitive Processing; European Journal of Cognitive Psychology; Experimental Psychology; Journal of Experimental Psychology: Memory, Learning and Cognition; Journal of Mathematical Psychology; Memory & Cognition; Philosophical Writings; and Psychological Review, Psychologie des Alltagshandelns, Synthese (more).
+He organized workshops, for instance Scientific Computing in the Behavioral Sciences and has served as referee for several Journals, including Cognitive Processing; Experimental Psychology; Journal of Experimental Psychology: Memory, Learning and Cognition; Journal of Mathematical Psychology; Memory & Cognition; Philosophical Writings; and Psychological Review, Psychologie des Alltagshandelns, Synthese (more).

 - von Sydow, M., Braus, N., & Hahn, U. (2018, in press).
 On the Ignorance of Group-Level Effects – The Tragedy of Personnel Selection.
 Journal of Experimental Psychology: Applied.

 - Hahn, U., Merdes, Ch., & von Sydow, M. (2018, accepted).
 How Good is Your Evidence and How Would You Know?
 Topics in Cognitive Science.